The Department of Endocrinology from Sengkang General Hospital (SKH) shares 10 tips on how those with diabetes can better manage Ramadan fasting.

 Break your fast promptly and eat in moderation

 Breaking of fasting (berbuka) should not be delayed.
+When breaking fast, drink plenty of fluids and have a healthy meal.
 Try not to go overboard when you